ivanfilho21/PHP_Tests/coding_style_php.md

 # Coding Style in PHP

-Websites that I use to learn more about basic coding styles used in PHP.
+Websites that I use to learn more about basic coding styles in PHP.

 ## Coding conventions/PHP
 <a href="https://www.mediawiki.org/wiki/Manual:Coding_conventions/PHP">